raphzam/CardGame/README.md

 #Card Game

+This card game prompts the user for the numerical value of two cards.
+The program returns different results based on what the sum of the two cards is.

 IPO

 INPUT

     CARD VALUE 1
     CARD VALUE 2

 OUTPUT

     "WELCOME"
     SUM OF TWO CARD VALUES
-IF SUM 21, ASTERISK IS DISPLAYED WITH SUM
+    IF SUM 21, ASTERISK IS DISPLAYED WITH SUM "GOODBYE"
-"GOODBYE"

 PROCESS

 BEGIN

     prompt user for card value 1